When you get a fine, the fine notice/penalty notice will have a due date that the fine must be paid on or by.

 Failure to pay the overdue fine will then result in further consequences, including an enforcement order in an attempt by Revenue NSW to collect the debt.
 An enforcement order can have significant consequences, including the suspension or cancellation of your driver licence, cancellation of your vehicle registration, or court action to get a property seizure order.

-If a court order is not complied with, then some of the consequences can include community service order, and imprisonment.
+If a court order is not complied with, then some of the consequences may include community service order, and imprisonment.

-To avoid these things occurring, here we’ve outlined everything you need to know about the law on fines in NSW.
+To avoid these things occurring, our criminal lawyers Parramatta branch have outlined everything you need to know about the law on fines in NSW.
 Including, how to check if you have a fine, red light fine, red light speed camera fine, how long it takes to receive a fine in the mail, how to pay a fine online, and how to appeal fines and your options after getting a fine in NSW.

 Penalty Notice NSW | What is a Fine?